Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Preliminaries

-It is easy to see that $\fG_{b,\Delta}$ is not a continuous tree, as it contains cycles and even loops.
+It is easy to see that $\fG_{b,\Delta}$ is not a continuous forest, as it contains cycles and even loops.
 For convenience, we extend the notion of a continuous graph to this setting.
+The following statement along with the construction outlined above has first appeared in \cite{conley2013ultraproducts}.